Kaholo/kaholo-plugin-aws-code-build/README.md

 4. Project (Autocomplete) **Required** - The CodeBuild project to return information about.

 ## Method: Delete Project
 Delete the specified CodeBuild project.
+[Learn More](https://docs.aws.amazon.com/codebuild/latest/userguide/delete-project.html)

 ## Parameters
 1. Access key (String) **Required if not in settings** - The access key ID of the user to use to authenticate to AWS for this request.